-(1) The unaudited pro forma basic and diluted weighted-average shares of common stock outstanding used in the calculation of unaudited pro forma basic and diluted net loss per share attributable to common stockholders for the year ended December 31, 2020 and quarter ended March 31, 2021 have been prepared to give effect to (i) the automatic conversion of all outstanding shares of our convertible preferred stock into 15,079,329 shares of our common stock immediately prior to the closing of this offering and (ii) the automatic exercise of all outstanding warrants issued to SGI into an aggregate of 1,235,767 shares of our common stock immediately prior to the closing of the convertible preferred stock or warrants issued to SGI.

-(2) We define working capital as current assets less current liabilities.
+- (1) The unaudited pro forma basic and diluted weighted-average shares of common stock outstanding used in the calculation of unaudited pro forma basic and diluted net loss per share attributable to common stockholders for the year ended December 31, 2020 and quarter ended March 31, 2021 have been prepared to give effect to (i) the automatic conversion of all outstanding shares of our convertible preferred stock into 15,079,329 shares of our common stock immediately prior to the closing of this offering and (ii) the automatic exercise of all outstanding warrants issued to SGI into an aggregate of 1,235,767 shares of our common stock immediately prior to the closing of this offering, as if this offering had occurred on the later of the beginning of each period or the issuance date of the convertible preferred stock or warrants issued to SGI. - (2) We define working capital as current assets less current liabilities.
 See our financial statements included elsewhere in this prospectus for further details regarding our current assets and current liabilities.